sachingupta2015s/sachingupta2015s/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=alicehack2020.alicehack2020)

-An aspiring Data nalyst  with significant education, knowledge, and skills has a passion for learning with an endless supply of optimism and curiosity.
+An aspiring Data analyst  with significant education, knowledge, and skills has a passion for learning with an endless supply of optimism and curiosity.

 Well-versed in numerous programming languages including SQL, Excel , Tableau, Python, MS-Word and Powerpoint.